 From the city to the 'burbs, mouthwatering pastas to tantalizing sushi, Cleveland chef and restaurateur Dante Boccuzzi has diners of all dispositions covered.
 So it was a welcome addition when Dante Next Door opened right next to its flagship restaurant in 2014.
-Offering brunch and lunch service only, the restaurant has fantastic morning-to-mid-afternoon dishes such as orange mascarpone cheese-stuffed French toast and "everything bagel and lox" pizza with house-cured salmon, hard-boiled egg, capers, red onions, cream cheese, and dill.
+Offering brunch and lunch service only, the restaurant has fantastic morning-to-mid-afternoon dishes such as orange-mascarpone cheese-stuffed French toast and "everything bagel and lox" pizza with house-cured salmon, hard-boiled egg, capers, red onions, cream cheese, and dill.
 What's better than a bagel on a Sunday morning?
-Bagel pizza, of course.
+A bagel pizza, of course.

-There's nothing quite like a good steak, but then, of course, good steaks don't come cheap.
-For an Urban Farmer experience without the steakhouses prices, weekend brunch is a sound option.
-Star dishes include the honey biscuit with fried egg, sausage gravy, crispy chicken leg, and lemon marmalade; and grilled flat iron steak and eggs with sausage gravy.
+There's nothing quite like a good steak, but then again, good steaks don't come cheap.
+To get the Urban Farmer experience without the steakhouse prices, weekend brunch is a sound option.
+Star dishes include the honey biscuit with fried egg, sausage gravy, crispy chicken leg, and lemon marmalade, as well as grilled flat iron steak and eggs with sausage gravy.
 Whatever you order, make sure it comes with one of the not-to-be-missed pillow-soft, house-made English muffins.